International researchers

 Modern foreign language courses offered by the University Language Center

 In addition to the University, there are other possibilities for taking part in a language course, either online or from other language providers.
-Find out more on the Hamburg Welcome Portal.
+Find out more from the Hamburg Welcome Center.

 End of the stay